MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/calling-nested-functions.md

 ## Calling a nested function
-In the [previous example](./templatizing-semantic-functions.md), we created a semantic function called `GetIntent`.
+In the [previous example](./templatizing-semantic-functions.md), we created a prompt called `GetIntent`.
 This function uses the previous conversation history to determine the intent of the user.

 Putting the entire history into a single prompt, however, may result in using too many tokens.
 To avoid this, we can summarize the conversation history before asking for the intent.
 To do this, we can leverage the `ConversationSummaryPlugin` plugin that's part of the [core plugins package](../out-of-the-box-plugins.md).